-debt securities risks:
+• debt securities risks:

-- credit risk: the risk that an issuer, counterparty or other obligor to the Fund will fail to pay its obligations to the Fund when they are due, which may reduce the Fund's income and/or reduce, in whole or in part, the value of the Fund's investment.
+- o credit risk: the risk that an issuer, counterparty or other obligor to the Fund will fail to pay its obligations to the Fund when they are due, which may reduce the Fund's income and/or reduce, in whole or in part, the value of the Fund's investment.
 Actual or perceived changes in the financial condition of an obligor, changes in economic, social or political conditions that affect a particular type of security, instrument, or obligor, and changes in economic, social or political conditions generally can increase the risk of default by an obligor, which can affect a security's or other instrument's credit quality or value and an obligor's ability to honor its obligations when due.
 The values of lower-quality debt securities (commonly known as "junk bonds"), including floating rate loans, tend to be particularly sensitive to these changes.
-The values of securities or instruments also may decline for a number of other reasons that relate directly to the obligor, such as management performance, financial leverage, and reduced demand for the obligor's goods and services, as well as the historical and prospective earnings of the obligor and the value of its assets. - extension risk: the risk that if interest rates rise, repayments of principal on certain debt securities, including, but not limited to, floating rate loans and mortgage-related securities, may occur at a slower rate than expected and the expected maturity of those securities could lengthen as a result.
-Securities that are subject to extension risk generally have a greater potential for loss when prevailing interest rates rise, which could cause their values to fall sharply. - interest rate risk: the risk that debt instruments will change in value because of changes in interest rates.
-The value of an instrument with a longer duration (whether positive or negative) will be more sensitive to changes in interest rates than a similar instrument with a shorter duration.
+The values of securities or instruments also may decline for a number of other reasons that relate directly to the obligor, such as management performance, financial leverage, and reduced demand for the obligor's goods and services, as well as the historical and prospective earnings of the obligor and the value of its assets. - of an instrument with a longer duration (whether positive or negative) will be more sensitive to changes in interest rates than a similar instrument with a shorter duration.
 Bonds and other debt instruments typically have a positive duration.
 The value of a debt instrument with positive duration will generally decline if interest rates increase.
 Certain other investments, such as inverse floaters and certain derivative instruments, may have a negative duration.
-The value of instruments with a negative duration will generally decline if interest rates floaters, interest-only and principal-only securities are especially sensitive to interest rate changes, which can affect not only their prices but can also change the income flows and repayment assumptions about those investments.
+The value of instruments with a negative duration will generally decline if interest rates decrease.
+Inverse floaters, interest-only and principal-only securities are especially sensitive to interest rate changes, which can affect not only their prices but can also change the income flows and repayment assumptions about those investments.
 Recently, there have been inflationary price movements, which have caused the fixed income securities markets to experience heightened levels of interest rate volatility and liquidity risk.
-The risks associated with rising interest rates from historically low levels and may continue to do so.
-Further, in market environments where interest rates are rising, issuers may be less willing or able to make principal and interest payments on fixed-income investments when due. - prepayment risk: the risk that the issuer of a debt security, including floating rate loans and mortgage-related securities, repays all or a portion of the principal prior to the security's maturity.
+The risks associated with rising interest rates are heightened under current market conditions given that the U.S. Federal Reserve has raised interest rates are rising, issuers may be less willing or able to make principal and interest payments on fixed-income investments when due. - o prepayment risk: the risk that the issuer of a debt security, including floating rate loans and mortgage-related securities, repays all or a portion of the principal prior to the security's maturity.
 In times of declining interest rates, there is a greater likelihood that the Fund's higher yielding securities will be pre-paid with the Fund being unable to reinvest the proceeds in an investment with as great a yield.
-Prepayments can therefore result in lower yields to shareholders of the Fund. - LIBOR phase out/transition risk: the London Interbank Offered Rate ("LIBOR") was the offered rate for wholesale, unsecured funding available to major international banks.
-The terms of many investments, financings or other transactions to which the Fund may be a party have been historically tied to LIBOR.
-LIBOR has historically been a significant factor in relation to payment obligations under a derivative investment and has also been used in other ways that affect the Fund's investment performance.
-In connection with the global transition away from LIBOR led by regulators and market participants, LIBOR is no longer published on a representative basis.
-The transition from LIBOR and the terms of any replacement rate(s), including, for example, the Secured Overnight Financing Rate ("SOFR") or another rate based on SOFR, may adversely affect transactions that used LIBOR as a reference rate, financial institutions that engaged in such transactions, and the financial markets generally.
-There are significant differences between LIBOR and SOFR, such as LIBOR being an unsecured lending rate while SOFR is a secured lending rate.
-As such, the potential effect of the transition away from LIBOR on the Fund or the financial instruments in which the Fund invests cannot yet be fully determined, but the transition may adversely affect the Fund's performance.
+Prepayments can therefore result in lower yields to shareholders of the Fund.